Harlem Justice Community Program

 Preparing for the Future Today

 The Harlem Justice Community Program (HJCP) provides young adults, ages 16-24 on Probation and living in Harlem an opportunity to gain work experience, further their education, and build relationships in their community.
 During the year-long program, participants create a professional portfolio, volunteer in community benefit projects, participate in literacy and education courses, and attend skills workshops.
 All of this happens while these young people earn a stipend and stay arrest free.

-Young adults in the program are coached by knowledgable and experienced staff committed to helping youth reach their goals.
+Young adults in the program are coached by knowledgeable and experienced staff committed to helping youth reach their goals.
 Our team is familiar with Harlem and its many resources and works closely with our community partners to create opportunities for participants.
-The program office is centrally located in Harlem on 125th St. and Adam Clayton Powell Jr. Blvd. and features classroom space for workshops and a computer lab.
+The program office is centrally located in Harlem at 2130 Adam Clayton Powell Junior Boulevard and features classroom space for workshops and a computer lab.